 Hereditary vs Environment: Where do our personality traits come from?
 Nature or nurture?

-Unique or Universal: Some psychologists say humans are super unique, while others agree we are fairly universally the same.
+Unique or Universal: Some psychologists say humans are super unique, while others agree that we are universally identical.
 So...what are we?

 They can use it to predict future behavior.

-There is a correlation, for example, between conscientiousness and grades in school.
-There is a correlation that exists between extraverts and car accidents; personality psychology says that this could be due to extroverts’ need for constant stimulation.
+For example, there is a correlation between conscientiousness and school grades.
+A correlation exists between extroverts and car accidents; personality psychology says this could be due to extroverts’ need for constant stimulation.

 Is There One Unifying Theory of Personality?